 Quiet!
 Be still!

-I remember a few years back I was part of a weekend outdoor gathering of college students in North Texas, a solemn assembly.
+I remember a decade or so ago I was part of a weekend outdoor gathering of college students in North Texas, a solemn assembly.
 On the first night of the gathering, a massive storm blew in; in the tradition of, “A furious squall came up, and the waves broke over the boat, so that it was nearly swamped.”